Flat Fee Landlord

 How much does property management cost in Houston or Northern Virginia?

-Traditional percentage-based managers charge 8–10% of monthly rent.
-On a $2,500/month Houston property, that's $200–$250/month.
-Flat fee managers charge a fixed monthly rate regardless of rent level — typically significantly lower on higher-rent properties.
+Traditional percentage-based managers charge 8 to 10 percent of monthly rent.
+On a $2,500/month Houston property, that is $200 to $250/month.
+Flat fee managers charge a fixed monthly rate regardless of rent level, typically significantly lower on higher-rent properties.
 For an exact quote on your property, a free rental analysis provides the management fee alongside the rent estimate.

 When should a landlord hire a property manager?

-Consider hiring a property manager if: you own property in a state you don't live in, you lack time for maintenance coordination and tenant communication, you don't know the local landlord-tenant laws, you've had difficult tenant experiences, or you want to grow your portfolio without proportionally growing your time commitment.
+Consider hiring a property manager if you own property in a state you do not live in, you lack time for maintenance coordination and tenant communication, you do not know the local landlord-tenant laws, you have had difficult tenant experiences, or you want to grow your portfolio without proportionally growing your time commitment.

 What is the difference between a property manager and a real estate agent?